 Each day, a report is received from the bank which lists all wire transfers received from counterparties the previous day.
 The Business Associate (BA) number and invoice number are written on the report.
 Cash is applied to the appropriate receivable account in the general ledger on the same day the banking information is received.

-Cash Disbursements
+Cash Disbursements (See MEH Treasury Policy and Procedures)

 Each day, a report is received from the bank that lists all wire transfers sent to counterparties the previous day.
 The Business Associate (BA) number and invoice number are written on the report.
 Cash sent out is applied to the appropriate payable account in the general ledger on the same day the banking information is received.